-We will stop for tea break near Chendebji Chorten to discuss about the Six Perfections’ Motivation.
-20 - 30 minutes.
+You will stop for a tea break near Chendebji Chorten to discuss about the Six Perfections’ Motivation (20 - 30 minutes).

-Upon arrival In Gangtey, we will drive to Gangtey Goenpa and continue the Six Perfections’ Session
+Upon arrival in Gangtey, you will pay a visit to Gangtey Goenpa and continue with the Six Perfections’ Session.

 Zooming into the Six Perfections’ motivation, learn how you can understand and thus gain power over the emotions that govern your inner joy and happiness.
 You will learn just how deeply emotions affect your peace (or lack of), how exactly to harness these emotions as a tool for lasting happiness – instead of battling them.
 This talk will help you see how embracing our emotions gracefully might just be the answer.

-After that, we will stroll around the valley, free and Easy.
+After that, you will stroll around the beautiful valley, free and easy.

 Day 5: Gangtey to Paro